Chocolate is always enjoyed. Great Chocolate should be experienced.

-Chocolate is enjoyed.
-Great Chocolate is experienced.
-Chocolate can be mistaken to mean just one flavour and the only difference between good and bad chocolate is the price.
-However, just like a fine wine, chocolate boasts a symphony of delicate and intricate flavour builds to deliver a complete sensory experience.
+Chocolate is often mistaken to mean just one flavour and the only difference between good and bad chocolate is the price.
+But, just like good wine, fine chocolate is a symphony of delicate and intricate flavours that build to deliver a complete sensory experience.

-This guide isn't designed to change or challenge the way you currently eat chocolate, instead it is designed to take you on a Food Adventure and enhance your chocolate experience and allow you to appreciate chocolate on another level, using your senses completely.
-There are a multitude of factors that affect the flavours we experience in chocolate and what we taste is a very personal thing.
+This guide isn't designed to change the way you eat chocolate, instead it’s designed to take you on a Food Adventure and enhance your chocolate experience and allow you to appreciate chocolate on another level, using all your senses.
+There are many factors that affect the flavours we taste in chocolate, and what we taste is a very personal thing.
 This guide will provide you with the process, vocabulary and tools to describe your experiences and compare with your friends.

 Once you have made your decision which one the start with it's down to the finer detail of the bar, what's been used to make it and how it's been handled throughout the production process.